canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 #.
 Log in to the web UI using your regular username and the password you
    gave to the setup script.

 #.
-Once you log in, MAAS presents an overview screen.
+Once you log in, MAAS presents a screen in which you can import
+   additional SSH keys.
+You can import keys from github or Launchpad, or upload them individually.
+Once you've imported all the keys you need, scroll down and select Go To Dashboard.

 #.
+MAAS now displays an overview screen on which you can adjust some
+   high-level parameters.

+   #.
 Review these settings for sanity.
 Some show options that were
       set earlier in this process.
 Most others should be self-explanatory.
       The standard MAAS images are among the items shown.
-Be sure the Ubuntu versions and architectures you need are checked, and click Save Selection to import anything you need.
+Be sure the Ubuntu versions and architectures you need are checked, and click Update Selection to import anything you need.

    #.
 When you're done, click Continue at the bottom of the page.

 #.
-The next page shows SSH keys.
-You can add more keys, taken from
-      Github, Launchpad, or copied-and-pasted from your local computer.
-      When you're done adding SSH keys, click Go to Dashboard at the bottom of the page.

-#.
 Once you're fully logged in, click Settings in the top line, followed by
-   Network Services in the resulting sub-menu.
-You can review several network settings here.
-A couple that often cause problems are:
+   Network -> DNS in the resulting sub-menu.
+Review your DNS settings here.

-   - *Enable DNSSEC validation of upstream zones* -- Some private DNS servers are misconfigured and will cause problems if this setting is left at the default value of Automatic.
+   The default for Enable DNSSEC Validation of Upstream Zones is Automatic, which must sometimes be adjusted.
+Some private DNS servers are misconfigured and will cause problems.
 Changing this setting to No may be required in such cases.
 (Alternatively, configuring the upstream DNS server to support DNSSEC should fix the problem.)
+If you change this option, be sure to click Save.

-   - *Network Discovery* -- In theory, this feature should passively detect devices and should cause no problems.
+#.
+Select Network -> Network Discovery.
+In theory, this feature should
+   passively detect devices and should cause no problems.
 In practice, it sometimes triggers security alerts on the external network.

-   After making a change, be sure to click Save *within that subsection.*
+If you run into this problem, change this setting and click Save.

 #.
 You can review other settings in the MAAS Settings page.
 This page is
-   broken into several subsections, each of which has a tab near the top of the page -- Users, General, User Scripts, and so on.
+   broken into several subsections, navigated via the list on the left of the page -- Configuration, Users, Images, and so on.
 If you change any settings, be sure to click the associated "Save" button within that section.